jina-ai/jina/README.md

 🧠 **First-class AI models** - First-class support for [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html), easily usable and extendable with a Pythonic interface.

-🌩️ **Scale up to the Cloud** - Decentralized architecture from day one.
+🌩️ **Scale up to the cloud** - Decentralized architecture from day one.
 Scalable & cloud-native by design: enjoy containerizing, distributing, sharding, async, REST/gRPC/WebSocket.

 ⏱️ **Save time** - *The* design pattern of neural search systems, from zero to a production-ready system in minutes.